The History of the Federal Employers Liability Act

 Railroads may also be held strictly liable for violating federal standards pertaining to workplace safety, e.g. Occupational Safety and Health Administration (OSHA) regulation, the Boiler Inspection Act, the Safety Appliance Act, etc. The worker only has to show that the law in question was violated and that he was injured as a result to be successful in his claim.

-Regardless of the particular circumstances causing an injury covered by FELA, an injured worker should seek counsel immediately to ensure he or she is adequately represented, is appropriately compensated, and enjoys full protection of his or her legal rights.
+All of these incidents may result in recovery for the victim’s families.
+Regardless of the particular circumstances causing an injury covered by FELA, an injured worker should seek counsel immediately to ensure he or she is adequately represented, is appropriately compensated, and enjoys the full protection of his or her legal rights.
+Contact a FELA injury lawyer to learn more about upholding your legal rights today.

 Our Advice: FELA Related Injuries